Toggle

 Don't

-- Use toggles for complex multi-state options.
+- Don’t use toggles for complex or multi-state choices.

 Accessibility